-&lt;sup>13Private school data comes from the National Center for Education Statistics accessible at https://nces.ed.gov/surveys/pss/pssdata.asp.

-they are excluded from our model; however, they only make up about 12% of teachers in Pennsylvania.
+&lt;sup>13Private school data comes from the National Center for Education Statistics accessible they are excluded from our model; however, they only make up about 12% of teachers in Pennsylvania.
 In our model, teachers who work for a private school have chosen the outside option.

-Charter schools are generally much smaller than regular school districts with three times fewer students-842 students vs 3,128 students on average.
+Charter schools are generally much smaller than regular school districts with one-third of the students-842 students vs 3,128 students on average.
 About 65% of these charter schools are in in urban areas, such as Philadelphia, while only 16% of regular school districts are in urban areas.
 School districts hire about 215 schoolteachers, while charter schools only hire about 51 teachers.
 In addition, charter schools have a higher student-teacher ratio of 15.74 students for each teacher compared to the school district's 14.01.
 Charter schools also tend to have poorer students which we proxy by the percentage of students that are on free lunch.
 The summary statistics for private schools show that private schools are small and should not have a large impact on our results.